Livin' the Dream (Morgan Wallen song)

 "Livin' the Dream" is a song recorded by American country music singer Morgan Wallen.
 It was released on November 20, 2020 from his second studio album Dangerous: The Double Album.
-The song was co-wrote by Wallen, Hardy, Ben Burgess and Jacob Durrett, and produced by Joey Moi.
+The song was co-wrote by Wallen, Michael Hardy, Ben Burgess and Jacob Durrett, and produced by Joey Moi.

 Content

 "Livin' the Dream" is a song about Wallen's "wild lifestyle" as a musician.
 Its lyrics tell his story of the difficulties that one faces as a famous musician.
 Wallen said "Livin' the Dream" is "one of, if not the most personal songs on my new record".

 Critical reception

-Reporter Rachel Rutherford said: "It gave everyone a whole new perspective for having fame and a new respect for famous people."
+Reporter Rachel Rutherford said: "It gave everyone a whole new perspective for having fame and a new respect for famous people".